 However, and while there is a substantial reduction in timelines and costs, realizing an optimum result will only come through the use of a proven implementation methodology.

-As illustrated in the graphic below, the methodology to which I am referring (our methodology) involves several stages starting with readiness through to “going live” in a production environment and the provision of on-going support.
+As illustrated in the graphic below, our methodology involves several stages starting with readiness through to “going live” in a production environment and the provision of on-going support.

 What makes the above model unique is our role as expert “procurement and supply chain” facilitator.
 Think of us as being a “by procurement, for procurement” resource whose responsibility is to work collaboratively with you and your S2P service provider to manage the overall end-to-end implementation process – including data cleansing.